KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-> Important: This documentation is updated for KeyboardKit 9.0 RC 1.
+> Important: This documentation is updated for KeyboardKit 9.0 RC.
 Documentation for KeyboardKit 8 can be built from the source code.

 KeyboardKit lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
 It extends Apple's limited APIs and provides you with a lot more functionality than what is otherwise available.